 application online with as much detail as you can, and then follow up with an

 email listing all of the types you want on your approval.
 The email should be

 online application reference number

-No approval certificate will be issued before 29 March 2019.
+No approval certificate will be issued before the UK exits the EU.

 Read all @UK_CAA

 Civil Aviation Authority Transport Act 2000 investigation – final decision

 UK Civil Aviation Authority launches consultation on proposed modifications to the licence of Gatwick Airport Limited